traitrantrobz/product-attribute/product_template_tags/README.rst

 To use this module, you need to:

-1. On the product view, you can add and create tags.
+1. On the product form view, you can add and create tags.
-2. Tags will be shown in the kanban view.
+2. Tags will be shown in the kanban view and list view.

 Bug Tracker
 ===========